akuraj/eroica/README.md

 * Late Move Pruning, Late Move Reductions, Null Move Reductions etc.
 * Transposition Table cleanup scheme

-I try to work on this whenever I get a decent amount of free time (not often these days).
+I try to work on this whenever I get a decent amount of free time (which is not often these days).

 Jayakiran